 - What risks and side effects can I expect?
 How long are they likely to last?

-- Will this treatment affect my appearance?
-If so, what options for reconstruction do I have?
+- Will this treatment affect the way I look?
+If so, what are my options for reconstruction?

 - What are our options if the treatment doesn’t work or if the cancer recurs?